Luther Aholo: Life and political career

 Aholo was appointed as a member of King Kalākaua's Privy Council of State on August 12, 1884.

 In his capacity as Privy Councilor, Aholo and William DeWitt Alexander, the Surveyor-General, represented the Kingdom of Hawaii at the International Meridian Conference, held in Washington, DC, in October 1884.
 Aholo and Alexander were among the forty-one delegates from twenty-six different nations assembled at the meeting.
 This conference resulted in the selection of the Greenwich Meridian as an international standard for zero degrees longitude.

 In 1886, the king appointed him as Postmaster General of the Kingdom, a position he held from July 31, 1886 to October 15, 1886.
 After Walter M. Gibson resigned to become Minister of Foreign Affairs, Kalākaua appointed him as his successor as Minister of the Interior on October 13, 1886.
 Aholo was a supporter of the administration headed by Gibson, which was highly controversial and unpopular with many missionary descendants in the kingdom.
 From October 22, 1886 to November 15, 1886, he also served as acting Attorney General of Hawaii between the resignation of John Lot Kaulukou and the appointment of Antone Rosa.
 Following the signing of the Bayonet Constitution of 1887, which limited the king's executed power, Aholo was forced to resign along with the rest of the Gibson regime and replaced by Lorrin A. Thurston and the so called Reform cabinet.

 For his service to the monarchy, he was created a Knight Companion of the Royal Order of Kalākaua and a Grand Officer of the Royal Order Crown of Hawaii.
 Aholo died on March 16, 1888, at Washington Place, the private residence of Governor Dominis and Princess Liliʻuokalani in Honolulu.
 He was fifty-five years old.
-The cause of death was described as aneurism or disease of the heart.
+The cause of death was described as aneurysm or disease of the heart.
 A funeral was held from his Beretania Street residence was he buried at the cemetery of Kawaiahaʻo Church.